This post is continued from…

-Jeju Folk Village Museum wasn’t very enjoyable, because it was infested with swarms of flying insects!!
+Frankly other than the cheap thrill of taking photos with Da Chang Jin posters, Jeju Folk Village Museum wasn’t very enjoyable.
+Because it was infested with swarms of flying insects!!
 There were insects all over us by the time we came out.. and I was so worried some had flown into MF’s mouth.

 After all that climbing (while carrying a baby), I think I deserved the feast we had for lunch.

 After lunch, we proceeded to Seongsan Ilchubong, which is a place totally NOT recommended for visiting if you have a baby with you..
 It is a MOUNTAIN that you need to climb all the way up via very steep steps!

 Believe it or not, we managed to climb all the way to the top with MF!!
 I carried MF half the way and my knees started quivering, so hubby took over and carried MF all the way to the top.
 After that, I carried MF all the way down.
 Everyone was staring at us!
 I think MF is one of the few babies to ever make it to the top – all 180m up!
 And do not underestimate the long climb back down…

 After the climb, we started our drive back to our hotel, stopping at Jeongbang waterfalls (which required us to climb down and up a long steep flight of stairs!) and Oedolgae.
 We skipped the rest of the waterfalls, because we were simply too tired to do any more hiking to see them.